-Air France plane makes emergency landing in Goose Bay after engine blowout over Atlantic
+Air France plane makes emergency landing in N.L. after engine blowout over Atlantic

 @PJAdams10

-CBC News is on scene in Goose Bay and will provide more details when they become available.
+CBC News is on the scene in Goose Bay and will provide more details when they become available.